Johnson County Special Utility District

-Johnson County SUD commissioned CP&Y to design a new administration building which would provide a secure connection to their existing maintenance facility and provide an inviting customer entrance along FM 3048.
+Our team designed a new administration building to provide a secure connection to the Johnson County Special Utility District's existing maintenance facility and an inviting customer entrance along FM 3048.
 Working closely with the General Manager and the District’s Board of Directors, we developed conceptual designs utilizing 3D digital models to study spatial relationships and solar orientation of the building on the site.
 These concept studies were valuable tools to communicate design intent addressing the complexities of the site and anchor the building aesthetics throughout design and construction.

 The building contains a large board room, administrative and accounting offices, engineering and development offices, as well as support spaces for technology, innovative storage, and a large break room to house all employee luncheons.